2-Day Dublin Itinerary

 Your first full day in Ireland starts with a guided tour of Kilmainham Gaol, an emblematic symbol of the country’s melancholic history.
 Since it's a little far away, we recommend you get there by bus.
 The first guided tour starts at 10 am.

 Once the tour comes to an end, head to the Guinness Storehouse.
 The brewery is located just 15 minutes away.
-You should take Old Kilmainham Street towards the city center until it changes name to James’s Street.
+You should take Old Kilmainham Street towards the city centre until it changes name to James’s Street.

 You’ll probably be hungry after a morning packed with sightseeing.
 We recommend you find a restaurant on Dame Street.